 * Click here for rating key

-Dakota Restaurant Review: The restaurant scene on the north shore of Lake Pontchartrain has become increasingly competitive over the last decade, but Dakota remains a fine dining anchor in the Covington community.
+Dakota Restaurant Review: Dakota is Covington's fine dining anchor.
 Owner-chef Kim Kringlie uses quality Louisiana ingredients as a starting point in his cooking, and improvises on old standards, often with creative interpretations.
-Among imaginative small plates is shrimp mirliton casserole.
-Lump crab meat and Brie cheese soup is a Dakota classic, and is about as rich as a dish can get.
-Entrées are generously portioned and equally inventive: bronzed redfish and bacon-wrapped, boudin-stuffed quail.
-For the finale, consider the coconut cake, a signature item.
-The wine list offers more than 25 choices in Champagnes and sparkling wines alone.
-A range of wine-growing regions is represented, with many value-priced selections.
-Wines are served in Riedel glassware.
+Among small plates is shrimp mirliton casserole.
+Lump crab meat and Brie soup is a Dakota classic, and is about as rich as a dish can get.
+Entrées are generously portioned and equally inventive.
+When in season, consider the fried soft-shell crab stuffed with shrimp and crawfish.
+Mediterranean grilled rack of lamb is a tempting indulgence.
+For the finale, the coconut cake, a signature dessert, or the Drambuie white chocolate brownie with vanilla bean ice cream should claim your attention.
+The extensive, 350-plus bottle wine list offers more than 25 choices in Champagnes and sparkling wines alone, all served in Riedel glassware.
+A range of wine-growing regions is represented, with many value-priced selections, but among reds, Burgundy (and Pinot Noir) rule.
+There’s a good array of half bottles; decent options by the glass; and a fine line-up of dessert wines.
+Big spenders should check the Reserve lists.
 The young service staff adds its energy and enthusiasm to the management's good sense of organization.